Guidance

 The approver must be the trust’s accounting officer or someone they’ve authorised to undertake the role.

-Before you start, log into your IDAMS account to check that all roles are assigned to the correct people, and they have the appropriate permissions.
-If you have any queries about this please use the ESFA academy questions service to get assistance.
+Before you start, log into your DfE Sign-in account to check that you have the appropriate roles and permissions for the LBCT.
+If you have any queries about this use the customer help portal to get assistance.

-We advise downloading the previous year’s return report before starting the actual submission.
+We advise downloading the report of your previous year’s return before starting the actual submission.

-If your trust opened its first academy after 31 August 2022, you must complete the return for all academies which were active on 31 August 2023.
+If your trust opened its first academy after 31 August 2023, you must complete the return for all academies which are active on 31 August 2024.

-Before you start, you will need to register an account on the Identity and Access Management System (IDAMS).
+Before you start, you will need to create an account on DfE Sign-in system.
 This is where you manage your account and allocate user roles to complete the LBCT.
-We’ll host an IDAMs webinar to help the new users to register into their accounts.
-The dates will be published later in the year.
+For further information on this click the link below.

 If your academy name contains the word ‘Church’, ‘Anglican, RC, it is possible that you have church owned land.
 Speak to your local diocese to confirm if this is the case or not.